 “It’s our 18th year as a continuous yearly exhibit,” Jon said of SculptureNow’s continuing success.
 “It’s our fifth year at The Mount.”

-In regards to the lack of theme, Jon dismissed the idea: “We want to give the artists freedom,” she said.
+In regards to the lack of theme, Jon dismissed the idea: “We want to give the artists freedom.”

-Jon then walked over to artist Nancy Winship Milliken.
-Milliken was standing beside her 15-foot-by-15-foot sculpture when their conversation began.
+Jon spent the morning mingling with the artists, as well.
+Around noon, she walked over to artist Nancy Winship Milliken.
+Milliken was standing beside her 15-foot by 15-foot sculpture when their conversation began.